mrfatguy/delphi-pulpit-clock/README.md

 This is a tool in Delphi (with sources), that displays an analog clock on your Windows pulpit, records time your computer was turned on and allows you to synchronise your computer time more efficiently than core Windows tools allows.

 For Delphi developer this piece of source code may be useful to learn how to display Flash animation in Delphi program or how to implement support for SNTP protocol for syncing time, from any time server, with a great level of precision.
-Note, that for this purpose an `adSNTP` library is used, which is included in this project, but **it is not translated and remains in Polish** (because I'm not its author and have no legal right for making such translation).
+Note, that for this purpose an `adSNTP` library is used, which is included in this project (see notice below!).
 Rest of this program should be in English (excluding comments -- see below).
 Alternatively, this project can be an example of using system API `GetTickCount()` method to measure time independently from system clock and thus to make it not sensible to any clock or calendar modifications made by end user.

 **This project ABANDONED!
 There is no wiki, issues and no support.
 There will be no future updates.
 Unfortunately, you're on your own.**